ymzhong/mg5_aMC_tutorial/README.md

 4. [unweighted_events.lhe.gz](./unweighted_events.lhe.gz) is an MG5_aMC output example for e+ e- → γ A', A' → e+ e- at the BaBar.

-For any questions on the model or the notebook, please contact Yiming Zhong (ymzhong@kicp.uchicago.edu).
+For any questions on the model or the notebook, please contact Yiming Zhong (yiming.zhong@cityu.edu.hk).